Sydell Weiner, PhD

 Lately I’ve been calling it “Widow Shit.”
 Losing your husband is so much more than grieving for the person you’ve lost.
 It’s figuring out how to spend your remaining years.
 Should I move away from a community I love, because there’s nothing there for older, single women.?
 Will I be able to handle being a renter after 40 years of homeownership.
 Can I navigate my way around a new community with steep underground parking even for supermarkets.
 What a cool adventure it would have been exploring a new community with Rex.
 We’d laugh at the underground garages and explore all the cafes together.
 I miss him beyond words, and moving brings that back to the forefront.

 And yet, there are indescribable perks.
 Moving closer to my son means surprise visits at 6:15 am, while he’s doing his morning run.
-Thes’s comfort in being a mile and a half from five of my grandchildren.
+There’s comfort in being a mile and a half from five of my grandchildren.
 It’s my sweet daughter coming over with new beach towels and a tool kit fit for a woman my age.
 And having my son’s daughter telling my daughter that it’s her turn to live near grandma.
 It was lovely to have a spur of the moment pool parties in my backyard with the children (and adults) playing nicely together.
 And it’s reassuring to know that if I have to go to the hospital, it would be the one where my son is Manager of Spiritual Care, and I’d have excellent care.

-So I have to put on my big girl pants and figure out how everything works on my own.
+So, I have to put on my big girl pants and figure out how everything works on my own.
 I’ve figured out the pool heater and called a repairman to show me how to work the confection oven.
 I’ve unpacked in less than 2 weeks and have even hung pictures on the walls.
 I hired a plumber to install the new toilet that was left for me in the garage.
 I’ve connected with an old friend and colleague who I didn’t even know lived in this part of town.
 And my puppy and I are moving forward, enjoying the walks to the shops, right in our neighborhood.

 When I remind myself of the good, it’s easier to practice gratitude.
 Breathe deep, Sydell, and look to the light.
 Be patient with yourself, for you are the only person you can always depend on.
 Remember to treat yourself as you would treat someone you loved–with kindness and empathy.
 You will get through this, your house will eventually sell, and you’ll enjoy more of the perks of living on the Westside.